 Fishing is permitted, subject to all state regulations and licenses of the state in which the person is fishing.
 Anyone fishing must have a valid Colorado and/or Utah fishing license, depending upon the state in which they fish.

 Property left more than 24 hours or that interferes with visitor safety may be impounded by the Superintendent at any time.
 The owner of record or the permit holder may be liable for any charges associated with removal of property.

+The use of a boat ramp for lunch is prohibited.
 Please be aware of others' needs if you stop for lunch at campsite landings as the campsite may be assigned to the group behind you for the evening.
 If you stop for lunch at high-use trailheads or scouting locations, please ensure that others can still use these locations.